RetroPie/RetroPie-Docs/docs/RetroAchievements.md

 If you prefer to configure RetroArch with RGUI (per core), you can go to `Settings` -> `On-screen Display` -> `On-screen Notifications `:
 * Set `Auto Scale Graphics Widgets` to `OFF`
 * Set `Graphics Widgets Scale Override to` to what you like.

+If you have disabled RetroArch widgets and are using standard notifications, open the file `/opt/retropie/configs/all/retroarch.cfg` and change the line with `video_font_size`.
+Values between 26-32 should be good on a 40" TV.